-Contemporary Creative Media Production Project 289.703 15 credits
+Contemporary Creative Media Production Project

 The course focuses on a specific aspect of creative media production.
 Offerings change from year to year or may not be offered in a particular year.
 Further details will be provided by the Honours coordinator.